loopdotcoop/jellyberry/20250527-JellyBerry-May-brief-for-Beth/20250417-a-very-brighton-soft-hardware-platform.md

 - Bluetooth Speaker (pair up to 6 for 5:1 surround)
 - Clock
 - Stopwatch and Timer
-- Wireless Hard Drive (just needs a micro SD slot)
+- Wireless Hard Drive
+- Wireless charger for your phone and earbuds
 - MP3 player
 - Voice note recorder
 - Voice calls over WiFi